 Gum Disease Baltimore, MD

-Gum disease usually starts with plaque buildup on teeth and gums.
-Plaque contains bacteria that can cause inflammation in the gums and mouth.
-If left untreated, plaque will harden into tartar and form a protective barrier against toothbrush bristles.
-This will cause gum recession as well as bone loss around teeth which may result in tooth loss over time.
+Periodontitis, or gum disease, usually begins with plaque buildup on teeth and gums.
+Plaque is a sticky film of bacteria that can cause inflammation in the gums and mouth.
+If left untreated, plaque will harden into tartar, a hardened calculus.

 Why do my gums bleed when I floss or brush my teeth?